 What can I do if my Need is not shareable?

-Even if your Need does not qualify for sharing, if the bill is above $500, the Billing Concierge service included with KNEW Health membership will negotiate your bill with the medical provider.
+Even if your Need does not qualify for sharing, if the bill exceeds $1000, the Billing Concierge service included with KNEW Health membership will negotiate your bill with the medical provider.

 Are there any exceptions to sharing preventive or general wellness costs?

 Medical cost sharing membership is designed to help with the costs of unexpected illnesses, injuries, and pregnancy.
 Expenses for wellness/maintenance activities are generally not shareable (e.g. routine physicals, checkups, flu shots, long-term maintenance prescriptions).

 There are a few specific exceptions which will have a $0 IUA (Initial Unshareable Amount).
 These include (1) Colonoscopy, to screen for colorectal cancer, for persons age 50 and older, (2) Mammography, to screen for breast cancer, for women age 40 and older (for eligible screenings not more than every 1-2 years as determined by a physician), and (3) routine childhood vaccines.

 Routine diagnostic care, when medically indicated (high-risk circumstance, family history, etc.), is shareable after the Member has met their Initial Unshareable Amount.
 For example, an accelerated schedule of colonoscopies if there is a prior history of polyps or a family history of colon cancer.